mgsalerno/ecoleta/README.md

 ## Development setup

+To run the application and/or start working on it, you first have to set up the development environment.

 ### Installing dependencies

 In the folders `server`, `web` and `mobile`, execute the following command to install all dependencies of the project: